pippinbarr/cart253-2018/modules/core-object-oriented-programming/core-object-oriented-programming.md

 ## Activity

-- Improve the `update` method so that it
+__Improve the `update` method to include Pong behaviour__

-  - Reverses the ball's velocity properties if it touches the top or bottom of the screen
+- Reverse the ball's y velocity if it touches the top or bottom of the screen
-  - Resets the ball's position if it goes off the left or right of the screen (remember you can use the `reset` method, but you need to use `this` to call it)
+- Reset the ball's position if it goes off the left or right of the screen (remember you can use the `reset` method, but you need to use `this` to call it)
-- Example answer in the notes
+- (Example answer in the notes)

 ???